pre6/ECOBEE/README.md

 # How Much Does the Furnace Impact the Gas Bill?

 In an attempt to understand how much I impact the gas bill by increasing the temperature, I have analyzed data from my HVAC system and my gas bill.
 I took data from the ecobee thermostat from June 29th to December 18th.
 I correlated this data with the gas bill from times within this period.
+Some questions I asked to understand how much the furnace impacted the gas bill was:

+1. How much does the furnace cost per day on average?
+2. When will I break even with my thermostat?
+3. When will I have to adjust the temperature to save 10%?

 ## 1. Visualizing the Data: